 The project includes the creation of a publicly accessible and controlled mobility trail that is being designed to accommodate future mobility technologies that are quiet, electric, and safe.
 These could include e-scooters, e-bikes, and small electric shuttles.

 During the Design Phase, the consultant team will work to refine the alignment of the mobility trail and determine the dimension of the facility to accommodate intended uses and preclude other uses, such as buses, and other vehicles.
-While the City of Pittsburgh will construct the mobility facility, they will not operate any type of mobility service; however, the City will set guidelines for allowable uses and ensure the trail is publicly accessible and affordable.
+The City of Pittsburgh will construct the mobility facility, but they will not operate any type of mobility service.
+The City set guidelines for allowable uses, ensuring the trail is publicly accessible and affordable.
+In fall 2020, Almono LP announced a proposed Hazelwood-Oakland Shuttle, a human-operate electric shuttle, free to the public and operating on a six-mile loop including the Mon-Oakland Mobility Trail and public streets.
+Visit the Almono LP website for the most up-to-date information.

-View the most recent design plans presented at the November 2019 public meeting.
+View the most recent design plans presented at the October 2020 public outreach events.

 To stay informed, sign up for our mailing list and receive the latest project updates.